andre-code/design-patterns-javascript/README.md

 ### Structural Design Patterns
 Structural Design Patterns are Design Patterns that ease the design by identifying a simple way to realize relationships between entities.

-- Facade (pending): Provides a simple interface to a more complex underlying object
+- Facade: Provides a simple interface to a more complex underlying object
 - Decorator (pending): Allows for an object’s behavior to be extended dynamically at run time.
 - Proxy (pending): Provides a placeholder interface to an underlying object to control access, reduce cost, or reduce complexity.